bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 > An alternative measure is Spearman’s rank correlation, which depends only on the ordering of the data, and not on their specific values.
 Thus, the coefficient can be close to 1 or –1 if the points are near a line that rises or falls consistently, even if it is not a straight line.

 *The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

-### What are the Key Terms for Exploring Binary and Categorical Data?
-> Mode, Expected Value (when the categories can be associated with a numeric value, this gives an average value based on a category's probability of occurrence), Bar Charts and Pie Charts.

-*Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

 ### What are the Key Terms for Correlation?
 > Correlation Coefficient (measures the extent to which numeric variables are associated with one another), Correlation Matrix and Scatterplot.